appium/appium-inspector/docs/session-builder/attach-to-session.md

 ![Attach to Session](assets/images/attach-to-session/attach-to-session.png)

-If there are no locally discovered Appium sessions, the dropdown is likely to be empty.
+If there are no discovered Appium sessions, the dropdown is likely to be empty.
 But if there is at least one session, the dropdown will automatically populate with a session identifier:

 ![Found Session](assets/images/attach-to-session/found-session.png)